When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 5. Encourage professional development by providing access to workshops and conferences, targeting at least 30% of staff to advance in their roles within the year.

-Performance Goals Examples for Team Managers
+Performance Goal Examples for Team Managers

 The following examples of performance goals can serve as a framework for managers to deliver constructive feedback, and find areas of improvement for both themselves and their teams.
 It also helps them understand each employee’s capability in achieving those goals.